 Giving the World’s Poor an Influential Ally

 The Borgen Project averages over 100 high-level meetings per year with U.S. Congressional offices and has quickly become an influential voice for those struggling to survive.
-Beyond The Borgen Project’s direct access to U.S. leaders and staff, the organization has built a national network of Regional Directors who advocate for the world’s poor and for poverty-reduction legislation in over 80 U.S. cities.
+Beyond The Borgen Project’s direct access to U.S. leaders and staff, the organization has built a national network of volunteers who advocate for the world’s poor and for poverty-reduction legislation in over 220 U.S. cities.

 Building a New Base